2021-2022 Cardiovascular Disease (CVD) Small Grants: Full Proposal Submission Guidelines for Approved LOIs

-Accepted LOI applicants: Please complete the full proposal application at this link by 11:45 PM Eastern Standard Time (EST) on Saturday, November 7, 2020.
-Note: You must be logged into tephinet.org in order to be able to access the application form.
+Accepted LOI applicants: Please complete the full proposal application at this link by 11:45 PM Eastern Standard Time (EST) on October 10, 2021.
+Note: You must be logged into TEPHINET's website (www.tephinet.org) in order to be able to access the application form.
 Click "Login" near the top right corner of this page to log into your existing account.
 Please use the same account you used to submit your LOI.

 Full Proposal Document

-Your full proposal document should be in English and should not exceed 5 pages of single-spaced text in 12-point font with normal margins.
+Your full proposal should be in English and limited to 5 pages of single-spaced text in 12-point font with normal margins.
 The proposal should address the following sections:

 - Project title

 - Background and significance

 - Problem identification and definition

 - Goals and objectives (state goals in terms of public health purpose of the project)